Criminal Justice

 Bachelor of Science in Criminal Justice

-A Bachelor of Science in Criminal Justice degree builds on your basic knowledge of this field of study with courses that focus on the causes of crime and critical insights into the functions of the criminal justice system.
-Course topics include the response by police, courts, and corrections to crime and violence, ethical concerns, theoretical and applied criminal justice, causes of crime, and the process of adjudicating criminal cases.
-This degree serves as the springboard for an entry-level position in the field.
+A degree in criminal justice can prepare you to seek entry level-positions in the field*.
+South University’s Bachelor of Science in Criminal Justice program helps improve basic knowledge of the field with criminal justice courses covering topics like response by police, courts, and corrections to crime and violence, ethical concerns, theoretical and applied criminal justice, causes of crime, and the process of adjudicating criminal cases.

 Admission Requirements